Transport Workers Union puts potential strike on hold, continue talks with SEPTA

-She says her four children rely on SEPTA to get to school in Center City, North Philly and in the Northeast.
-She says she understands if SEPTA workers decide to go on strike.
-"Rent and food and everything else is sky rising and not having a raise, I can understand because I would love a raise myself right now."
+She said her four children rely on SEPTA to get to school in Center City, North Philly and in the Northeast.

 Since June, Transport Workers Union Local 234 has been in contract negotiations with SEPTA for higher wages and safety on the job.
 It’s the largest union at SEPTA with 5,000 members representing operators of city buses, trolleys, the Market-Frankford Line and Broad Street Line.